45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 Schools receiving pupil premium plus funding may look to PAC-UK for further spending advice.

-If children are still within the care of the local authority, many of these recommendations may also form part of their Individual Education Plan (IEP) and will be supported by the local authority virtual school.
+If children are still within the care of the local authority, many of these recommendations may also form part of their Individual Education Plan (IEP) and the local authority virtual school will support them.

 6 pupil premium plus strategies